A Preferential Attachment Process Approaching the Rado Graph: Introduction

 \section{Introduction}

 Since its introduction by Barab\'asi and Albert in \cite{BA}, the mechanism of Preferential Attachment (PA) has been highly influential amongst scientists seeking to model real-world networks.
-In PA processes, a new vertex is introduced at each time step, and then connected to each pre-existing vertex with a probability depending on the current degree of that vertex, according to a \emph{rich-get-richer} paradigm.
+In PA processes, a new vertex is introduced at each time step, and then connected to each pre-existing vertex with a probability depending on the current degree of that vertex.
 The study of PA and related processes thus presents a new challenge in the mathematics of random graphs, differing from the classical approach of the Erd\H{o}s-R\'enyi school who principally study structures arising from the following simpler process: at each time step introduce a new vertex, and connect it to each previous vertex with some fixed probability $p$.

-Thus, the question is whether the mathematics of PA processes can emulate the spectacular success of the Erd\H{o}s-R\'enyi theory.
+Thus, an important question is whether the mathematics of PA processes can be developed to the same advanced level as the Erd\H{o}s-R\'enyi theory.
 Recall that this theory has two distinct facets.
 First, researchers have analysed in great detail the finite graphs which emerge.
 Here, questions of interest include the emergence of a giant component and the degree distribution of the vertices, and analyses are typically highly sensitive to the value of $p$.
 See \cite{Bol} for a comprehensive discussion of such matters.

 The second angle of approach is to understand the infinite limit of the process.
 In this case, a remarkable theorem of Erd\H{o}s and R\'enyi guarantees that, irrespective of the value of $p \in (0,1)$, the resulting graph will with probability $1$ be isomorphic to the following important structure: